pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Enter the S.S.
 Anne.

-- Potion before Boat Rival if you can be KO'd by QA.
+- Potion before Boat Rival if you can be KO'd by QA and teach TM11 BB over slot 4 PS or slot 2 Tackle.
 - If hit by Sand Attack, swap to another poke and let it be KO'd.
   - With high enough HP, it is better to finish Pidgeotto and swap to another poke on Raticate to let the other poke be KO'd faster.